Apply to be a Host Community

 - The host community partnership is between a cross-sectoral network or two or three cross-sectoral institutions (i.e. business, educational institutions, non-profit, philanthropy and government)

-- The projects selected for the fellowship will support entrepreneurial opportunities within the promising sectors of renewable energy/energy efficiency, local food systems, health, and other sectors that support Appalachia’s transition to an economy based on the human and natural assets of the region.
+- The projects selected for the fellowship will support entrepreneurial opportunities within the promising sectors of renewable energy/energy efficiency, local food systems, health, and other sectors that support Appalachia’s transition to an economy based on the community and natural assets of the region.
 Overall, each project should connect to and fit within the Appalachian Transition Framework.
 Click here to view this framework, which identifies the strategies, promising sectors, and partnerships that will advance Appalachia’s transition

 - Enthusiasm and capacity for supporting the skills of emerging leaders